dgmltn/GoAwayMeeting/README.md

 -----

 To just download the extension, [click here](https://github.com/dgmltn/GoAwayMeeting/blob/master/GoAwayMeeting.crx?raw=true).
-Then click and drag it to Chrome.
+Then click and drag it to [your extensions page](chrome://extensions).
 Chrome should prompt you to accept the installation.

 License
 -------